vreddy1776/AddRequest/README.md

 Getting Started
 ---------------

+Steps for using release build:
+* Download addrequesst.apk from the link above.
+* Install the mobile app onto your mobile device.
+* Log in with Google Account

+Steps for using debug build:
-This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+* Use the "gradlew build" command or "Import Project" in Android Studio.
+* Compile and install the mobile app onto your mobile device or emulator.
+* Log in with Google Account

 Support